The Road to Beech Mountain, Part 1: The First Camps

 Spruce Ridge Scout Camp – Shared Space (1925-1928)

-This is where the details get a bit fuzzy.
-I have yet to find any specific mention of the Orange County Council’s camp between 1925 and 1928 and Camp Book 2 doesn’t offer many clues.
-After a Camp Wanalssirels in Rock Hill in 1924, it has a Camp Wanoksink in 1925 and a Camp De Bruce in 1926 and 1927 before finally arriving at Spruce Ridge Scout Camp on Hunter Lake in 1928 (listed under the Orange-Sullivan Council, which didn’t exist until 1931).
-Let’s see if we can straighten some of this out.
+Camp Book 2 lists a Camp Wanalssirels in Rock Hill in 1924 followed by a Camp Wanoksink in 1925 and a Camp De Bruce in 1926 and 1927 before finally arriving at Spruce Ridge Scout Camp on Hunter Lake in 1928 (listed under the Orange-Sullivan Council, which didn’t exist until 1931).
+We’ve already established that the Orange County Council operated Camp Wanaksink in 1923 and 1924 and the 1972 retrospective tells us that Hunter Lake is our next destination:

 Girl Scout Camp